-SMS, Push Notifications, & Facebook Messenger: Using different channels can help you reach your customer in a more unexpected and immediate way.
-95% of SMS messages are read in the first 5 minutes that they’re received, and Facebook Messenger messages have an 88% open rate.
+SMS & Push Notifications: Using different channels can help you reach your customer in a more unexpected and immediate way.
+For example, 95% of SMS messages are read in the first three minutes that they’re received.

 Using different channels for the initial cart abandonment message can be an effective way to bring customers back to complete their purchase.

-Email: Following up the instant messages with an email is always a good choice.
-You may not always be able to show the full range of products abandoned, but a reminder with email 12 hours after that first message is a great idea.
+Email: Following up on the instant messages with an email is always a good choice.
+You may not always be able to show the full range of abandoned products, but a reminder with email 12 hours after that first message is a great idea.

 If your customer doesn’t respond to you cart abandonment series, you can always turn to showing the products in Google and Facebook retargeting ads.